jlanillos/clinAcc_PGx_WES/README.md

 - Finally, a last splitting alleles of the merged VCF

-2) We go to Python scripts to generate MERGED_GVCFS.csv --> Alleles.csv --> (merge Alleles.csv from both panels).
+2) We go to Python3 scripts to generate MERGED_GVCFS.csv --> Alleles.csv --> (merge Alleles.csv from both panels).
 Alleles.csv contains all resulting PGx alleles for each individual obtained from the VCF files.

 `conda activate py36`